Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 Compose System Design

-The following diagram shows an example Design Model for a Portable Audio Player.
-The SysML Block Definition Diagram describes the Portable Audio Player as a composition of various reusable off-the-shelf subsystems in-house designed ones.
+This diagram shows an example Design Model for a Portable Audio Player; the SysML Block Definition Diagram describes the Portable Audio Player as a composition of various reusable off-the-shelf subsystems and in-house designed ones.

-In the example above, the Portable Audio Player is defined as a SysML system containing subsystems that perform specific tasks.
-The design contains subsystems for supplying power, performing playback and audio processing, interfacing with other devices, and the user interface.
+In this example, the Portable Audio Player is defined as a SysML system containing subsystems that perform specific tasks; the design contains subsystems for supplying power, performing playback and audio processing, and interfacing with other devices and the user interface.

-In this example, the Portable Audio Player's composition is described, detailing how each of the sub-systems is structured.
-It also describes the binding relationships between the parts, which describe how they are functionally bound to one another - for example, the CPU, Memory and Codec are interfaced together in the Processing Subsystem.
+The example describes the Portable Audio Player's composition, detailing how each of the sub-systems is structured.
+The example also describes the binding relationships between the parts, which define how they are functionally bound to one another; for example, the CPU, Memory and Codec are interfaced together in the Processing Subsystem.